CoreNameJhay/Coreternet/README.md

 # Coreternet
-An Lightweight Browser Created with C#
+An Lightweight Browser Created with C# (DEPRECATED)

 # EasyTabs
 Now you can use any tabs you want **Depends to your RAM and Processor**